 - providing safety systems for escort workers

-- displaying safe sex posters which meet requirements in the Regulations.
-These posters must be displayed where clients can see them in reception and each room used for sex work.
+- displaying safe sex posters.
+These posters should be displayed where clients can see them in reception and each room used for sex work.
 They can be in languages other than English if appropriate

 - providing well-lit rooms so sex workers can check clients for STIs.

 - the Public Health and Wellbeing Act 2008, which includes:

 - providing free condoms and water-based lubricant that are easily accessible to sex workers and clients